-- Stand-alone gift shops and pro shops with entrances to the outside may be open with the following procedures in place: - Capacity set as the lesser of: 1) 25% (pre-COVID) capacity; 2) 1 person per 30 square feet of usable space; or 3) 150 total people in the enclosed area at a time, including staff. - o Cash payments are allowed; hand sanitizer should be available at point of payment and employees should wash their hands every 2-3 hours. - O Develop a plan for physical distancing for customers in line for entry, as well as between customers and employees inside the shop.
+- Stand-alone gift shops and pro shops with entrances to the outside may be open with the following procedures in place: - Capacity set as the lesser of: 1) 25% (pre-COVID) capacity; 2) 1 person per 30 square feet of usable space; or 3) 10 total people in the enclosed area at a time, in addition to any employees or contractors required to operate. - o Cash payments are allowed; hand sanitizer should be available at point of payment and employees should wash their hands every 2-3 hours. - Develop a plan for physical distancing for customers in line for entry, as well as between customers and employees inside the shop.

 Indoor Event Spaces: Milwaukee County will receive re-opening plans for indoor events.
-Re-opening plans for indoor events are subject to the guidelines in this order, with the additional guidelines and requirements:
+Reopening plans for indoor events are subject to the guidelines in this order, with the additional guidelines and requirements:

-- The number of people allowed in an indoor, closed or confined space should be limited to the lesser of: 1) 25% (pre-COVID) capacity; 2) 1 person per 30 square feet of usable space; or 3) 150 total people in the enclosed area at a time, including staff. - A re-opening plan should be submitted for the facility space itself and should identify how the facility environment will meet the requirements in this order. - The managing department of the facility should work with the ROSC to conduct an HVAC assessment and make any possible enhancements that could improve compliance with CDC guidelines. - At this time, the County will only consider re-opening plans for indoor event spaces in which attendees would be seated during the event to help control physical distancing. - Presenters, speakers, or similar persons do not need to be seated, but should be physically distanced from each other and adhere to face mask requirements. - As part of the event space re-opening plan, the submitting department should include floor plans for different types of events that they would like reviewed.
-Departments would be expected to rent out the space in accordance with pre-approved floor plans.
-Renters should agree to not alter the floor plan at the time of rental. - o If a different floor plan is required for an event, a department may either submit a new floor plan to add to their inventory or may submit a re-opening plan to the ROSC for the specific event needing a different setup.
+- The number of people allowed in an indoor, closed or confined space should be limited to the lesser of: 1) 25% (pre-COVID) capacity; 2) 1 person per 30 square feet of usable space; 14 or 3) 10 total people in the enclosed area at a time, in addition to any employees or contractors required to operate. - A re-opening plan should be submitted for the facility space itself and should identify how the facility environment will meet the requirements in this order. - The managing department of the facility should work with the ROSC to conduct an HVAC assessment and make any possible enhancements that could improve compliance with CDC guidelines.15 - At this time, the County will only consider re-opening plans for indoor event spaces in which attendees would be seated during the event to help control physical distancing.